-He is serving his third three-year term as UK's Faculty Athletics Representative to the Southeastern Conference and the National Collegiate Athletic Association and as a member of the Committee on Athletics of the UK Board of Trustees.
-He serves the American Foundation for Pharmaceutical Education as a member of the Executive Committee as well as being General Counsel.
+He is serving his third three-year term as UK's Faculty Athletics Representative to the Southeastern Conference and the National Collegiate Athletic Association.
+He is a member of the Committee on Athletics of the UK Board of Trustees.
 He serves the Southeastern Conference as a member of the Executive Committee and Secretary of the Conference.
+He served the American Foundation for Pharmaceutical Education as a member of the Executive Committee as well as being General Counsel from 2009-2015.

-In the area of community service, he served as Chairman of the Board of Directors and Executive Committee at The Center for Rural Development in Somerset, Kentucky from 2008-10 and currently serves as the public member of the National Board of Certification and Recertification for Nurse Anesthetists.
+In the area of community service, he served as Chairman of the Board of Directors and Executive Committee at The Center for Rural Development in Somerset, Kentucky from 2008-10 and served as the public member of the National Board of Certification and Recertification for Nurse Anesthetists from 2008-2015.
 Additionally, he serves as a Public Member of the Liaison Committee on Medical Education, the accreditation agency for medical schools in the U.S. and Canada.